MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MAP_MNXREF**

 * The original equation was converted into an equation which reactants are all mapped to MNXref
-* In addition, The mapped equation correspond to
+* In addition, The mapped equation correspond to an known equation int the MNXref repositry

 **REAC_MAP_UNKNOWN**

-* Some
+* The original equation was converted into an equation which contain one or several reactant not found in MNXref.

 **REAC_MAP_EMPTY**

 * The original equation was converted into an EMPTY equation.
-* Accompanied with the code REAC_MAP_MNXREF: The orginal reaction identifier belongs to the list of known empty reactions in the MNXref reconciliation, which correspond to acid-base and/or tautomerization reactions.
+* With the accompanying code REAC_MAP_MNXREF:
+	1. The orginal reaction identifier belongs to the list of known empty reactions in the MNXref reconciliation, which correspond to acid-base and/or tautomerization reactions.
+All rights.
 * Accompanied with the code REAC_MAP_LOSS:
+	2. If the reactions is an acid-base and/or tautomerization reaction (absent from MNXref), it seems legitimate to remove it from the mapped netwok.
+	3. Otherwise there is a more serious problem
 * _Suggested model improvement_:
+	1. The source model would benefits of merging some chemical and removing the reaction.
+	2. _ditto_
+	3. This is

 **REAC_MAP_LOSS**

-* On or several reactant have been lost from the equation, because the same reactant was present on both side of the equation (with the same stoichiometric coeficient
+* On or several reactant have been lost from the equation, because the same reactant was present on both side of the equation, with the same stoichiometric coeficient.
-* The original equation may have converted into an equation (code REAC_MAP_EMPTY), orr not which is possibly much more annoying.
+* The original equation may have been converted into an equation (code REAC_MAP_EMPTY), which my be correct
+* or alternatively the resulting equation is not empty, which is much more annoying.
 * The orginal reaction identifier does not belong to the list of known empty reactions in the MNXref reconciliation.
-* _Suggested model improvement_:
+* _Suggested model improvement_: In case of REAC_MAP_EMPTY see

 **REAC_MAP_PROTON_SALAD**